 OK, you’ve decided to learn a foreign language, now you just have to figure out how to do it.
 You’ve probably considered taking a traditional in-person class.

 Here are some things to consider before you visit your local community college to sign up.

 When I say that traditional classes are both cheap and expensive, I don’t mean that some schools have low prices while other schools charge a lot.

 By both cheap and expensive, I mean that most people can afford to pay the money prices.
 That’s the cheap part.

 The expensive part of traditional classes is the time they take compared to how much you actually learn.

 You’ll Waste a Lot of Time for Every Class

-To get a good idea of how wildly expensive, traditional classes are in term of time, let’s add up the various time costs of a typical one hour class.
+To get a good idea of how wildly expensive, traditional classes are in terms of time, let’s add up the various time costs of a typical one-hour class.

 1. Commuting time.
 I’ll assume this is 20 to 30 minutes each way, for a total time cost of 40 to 60 minutes.